 The silica reflecting the sunlight gives the seawater its hypnotic blue color, and it has been proven to have healing, and rejuvenating abilities.
 The water maintains a temperature of about 100 degrees Fahrenheit year-round, and overall the water is a mix of about 70 percent seawater and 30 percent fresh water.

 There’s also a hotel at the Blue Lagoon if you’d like to spend a few nights here, but you’ll find plenty of tours that will pick you up from Reykjavik and take you straight to the lagoon, which is about a 45-minute ride.

-As someone who has visited the Blue Lagoon, one pro tip I have is to take a walk along the hiking trails surrounding the lagoon.
+As someone who has visited the Blue Lagoon, one pro tip is to walk along the hiking trails surrounding the lagoon.
 They are stunning!
 I went on a tour from Reykjavik and didn’t even know about the paths until I got there!
-I was able to do a speed walk around, but I would have loved to have had the time to wander around.
+I could do a speed walk, but I would have loved to have had the time to wander around.

 While you’re in the area, you may want to check out Fagradalsfjall, the most recent volcanic eruption in Iceland.
 It’s also on the Reykjanes peninsula, about 8 miles from the Blue Lagoon.

 This is one of the many active volcanoes in Iceland, and after a series of earthquakes in June, the volcano erupted on July 10, 2023, and is still erupting as I type this (on July 21, 2023).

 The area keeps opening and closing to hikers, so you’ll want to check for any updates to the Fagradalsfjall Volcano before you begin your hike.
 If you don’t want to hike, this helicopter tour over the volcano is a great alternative.

 Whale watching is one of the most popular things to do in Iceland, and it’s one of the best family-friendly activities that’s great for all ages.